actfong/kenny/README.md

   The second LogSubscriber class will have method `def start_processing` defined and the method body is again what has been supplied in the :block configuration.

   The difference is that `:logger` has not been provided, hence it won't override the logger method for this LogSubscriber.
 In Rails, this means it will fall back to the default `Rails.logger`.
-  At the end, this class gets attached to :active_record
+  At the end, this class gets attached to :active_record, by looking up the event-name 'sql.active_record'

 #### Be careful with variable scopes and lambdas
   Since lambda's are used to define method bodies, be careful with context of variables.